NietThijmen/Tavern/README.md

 # File tavern.
-A discord websocket alternative for storing your files.
+A discord webhook alternative for storing your files.
 Fully customizable and easy to use.

 ## Installation
 1. Grab the latest release from the releases page & grab the executable for your system.
-2. Copy the .env.example from github & put it in the same folder named .env and edit it to your liking.
+2. Copy the .env.example from Github & put it in the same folder named .env and edit it to your liking.
 3. Run the executable and you're good to go!

 ## Usage